 Major or Degree Required: Bachelor of Marketing and/or Communication plus experience in the fashion industry

-If you love to find a great deal on fantastic fashion, being a buyer or purchaser may be the career you are looking for in the fashion world.
+If you love to find a great deal on fantastic fashion design, being a buyer or purchaser may be the career you are looking for in the fashion world.
 The primary job of a buyer is to locate and purchase the highest quality products for the best price.
 This means that as a buyer you will work with wholesalers to procure products for a retailer or other business to resell that they do not manufacture themselves.
 Excellent buyers are those with great interpersonal skills, a risk-taking mentality, and people who are good with numbers.
+Obviously, they should have an eye for fashion design as well.

 Buyers work with forecasting trends since they are purchasing items long before a season actually arrives in the stores.
 Students will work on understanding the business cycles as well as work with data analysis strategies.
 Becoming a buyer starts with a degree, but most careers in this field expect potential buyers to have professional experience before becoming more than a junior or entry-level buyer.

-Buyers typically research products, problem-solve for supply chain issues and scout out trends with wholesalers.
+Buyers typically research fashion design products, problem-solve for supply chain issues and scout out trends with wholesalers.

 Average Salary: $56,000